eexzapo/ZapotecImmortal/README.md

  Copyright and Trademark:
  All trademarks and brand names related to the Zapotec Immortal software are the property of ZapotaZ, unless otherwise noted.
 All rights are reserved.
- Icons made by Dia de Muertos, Processor glyph silhouettes, Angara, Freepick, bsd from from www.flaticon.com.
+ Icons made by Dia de Muertos, Processor glyph silhouettes, Angara, Freepick, bsd from www.flaticon.com.